Drive Me Crazy Chapter 1: An Ominous Prisoner

 "Daisuke, hold your breath!"
 Takeru called out blindly.
 The air burned his eyes and the ground was getting harder to walk on with his leg hurting so much, especially now that he'd made it out of the grass and onto rocky, uneven dirt.
 A few more seconds passed and he couldn't hold his breath any longer.
 Pulling his shirt up over his nose, he breathed in as little as possible and held it again.
 He could quickly feel himself getting dizzier.

 "Hello...
-Takeru, was it?" an all too familiar voice slithered into his ears from somewhere nearby, sending a sharp chill up and down his spine.
+Takaishi, was it?" an all too familiar voice slithered into his ears from somewhere nearby, sending a chill up his spine.

-"Ken."
-Takeru verbally spat at the Kaiser, who was riding on an Airdramon above them.
-He had that egotistical smirk on his face, dreadful whip in his hand, and an overall obnoxious aura about him.
-Wormmon was right by his feet, looking like he didn't really know what to do; quite the opposite of Ken.
-There was something else on the Airdramon as well, something with maroon hair and-
+"Ichijouji," Takeru verbally spat up at the Kaiser who was riding on an Airdramon above them.
+He had an egotistical smirk on his face, his whip in hand, and an overall obnoxious aura about him.
+Wormmon was right by his feet and looking like he didn't really know what to do - quite the opposite of Ken.
+There was something else on the Airdramon as well, something with maroon hair and...